 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

-Kristján also mentions that sometimes crosses were erected by which people could pray, like the one I wrote about in my travel-blog: Njarðvíkurskriður Screes and the Monster Naddi in East-Iceland - Icelandic Folklore.
+Kristján also mentions that sometimes crosses were erected so that people could pray, like the one I wrote about in my travel blog: Njarðvíkurskriður Screes and the Monster Naddi in East Iceland - Icelandic Folklore.

-Another statue of St. Barbara was discovered in the ruins of Skriðuklaustur, an Augustinian monastery, in East Iceland - above you can see a photo I took of the statue when it was on display at the National Museum.
+Another statue of St. Barbara was discovered in the ruins of Skriðuklaustur, an Augustinian monastery in East Iceland.
+Above is a photo I took of the statue during its temporary display at the National Museum.

-I wrote another travel-blog about Skriðuklaustur and the Archaeological Excavations in East Iceland, if you are interested in seeing the surroundings in which the statue was found.
+I wrote another travel blog about Skriðuklaustur and the Archaeological Excavations in East Iceland, if you are interested in seeing the surroundings where the statue was found.

 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland